niplav/site/about.md

 	* for one author: `[Author Year](./title_author_year.pdf)`
 	* for two authors: `[Author&Coauthor Year](./title_author_coauthor_year.pdf)`
 	* for more than two authors: `[Author et. al Year](./title_author_et_al_year.pdf)`
+* The year for a text is usually the best date of the last significant change to the text.
 * Link individual chapters from books, not whole books, whole papers are okay.
 * Sections every article contains:
 	* link back to the index page `[home](./index.md)`